Rockville, Maryland: Education

 Montrose Christian School in North Bethesda has closed.

-Higher Education
+Higher education

 The Montgomery College (MC), main campus is located within Rockville and enrolls more than 15,000 students as of March 2019.
 The college is accredited by the Middle States Association of Colleges and Schools.

-Additional Institutions of higher education in Rockville include the University of Maryland Global Campus (main campus is in Adelphi, Maryland), The Johns Hopkins University Montgomery County Campus (main campus is in Baltimore, Maryland), and the Universities at Shady Grove, a collaboration of nine Maryland public degree-granting institutions, all have Rockville addresses, but are just outside the city limits.
+Additional institutions of higher education in Rockville include the University of Maryland Global Campus (main campus is in Adelphi, Maryland), the Johns Hopkins University Montgomery County Campus (main campus is in Baltimore), and the Universities at Shady Grove, a collaboration of nine Maryland public degree-granting institutions, all with Rockville addresses but outside the city limits.

-Public Library

-The Rockville Memorial Library is available to the residents of Rockville.
-The Rockville Memorial Library offers services for residents and visitors to access books, databases, newspapers, magazines, and internet access.

 Transportation

 Roads and highways

 The most prominent highway directly serving Rockville is Interstate 270.
 I-270 is the main highway leading northwest out of metropolitan Washington, D.C., beginning at Interstate 495 (the Capital Beltway) and proceeding northwestward to Interstate 70 in Frederick.
 Maryland Route 355 was the precursor to I-270 and follows a parallel route, and now serves as the main commercial roadway through Rockville and neighboring communities.
 Other state highways serving Rockville directly include Maryland Route 28, Maryland Route 189, Maryland Route 586, Maryland Route 660 and Maryland Route 911.
 Interstate 370 and Maryland Route 200 do not directly enter the city, but pass just outside the city limits.